geoserver/geoserver/doc/en/user/source/data/sqlview.rst

    :align: center

 Each parameter needs to be defined with its name, default value, and validation expression.
-The :guilabel:`Guess parameters from SQL` link can be clicked to infer the query parameters automatically, or they can be entered manually, .
+The :guilabel:`Guess parameters from SQL` link can be clicked to infer the query parameters automatically, or they can be entered manually.
 The result is a table filled with the parameter names, default values and validation expressions:

 .. figure:: images/sqlview-paramdefault.png
    :align: center

-Default values are optional, but in this case they should be specified, since the query cannot be executed without values for the parameters (``select gid, state_name, the_geom from pgstates where persons between and`` is invalid SQL).
+Default values are optional, but in this case they should be specified, since the query cannot be executed without values for the parameters (because the query ``select gid, state_name, the_geom from pgstates where persons between and`` is invalid SQL).
 Since the SQL query requires the parameters to be positive integer numbers, the validation regular expressions should be specified to allow only numeric input (i.e. ``^[\d]+$``):

 .. figure:: images/sqlview-paramcustom.png